Inlet cone: Purpose

 An inlet cone, as part of an Oswatitsch-type inlet used on a supersonic aircraft or missile, is the 3D-surface on which supersonic ram compression for a gas turbine engine or ramjet combustor takes place through oblique shock waves.
 Slowing the air to low supersonic speeds using oblique shocks generated by a cone minimizes loss in total pressure (increases pressure recovery).
 Also, the cone, together with the inlet cowl lip, determine the area which regulates the flow entering the inlet.
 If the flow is more than that required by the engine then shock position instability (buzz) can occur.
 If less than that required then the pressure recovery is lower which reduces engine thrust.

-An inlet with cone may be used to supply high pressure air for ramjet equipment which would normally be shaft-driven on a turbine engine, eg to drive turbopumps for the fuel pump on the Bristol Thor ramjet and hydraulic power on the Bristol Bloodhound missile.
+An inlet with cone may be used to supply high pressure air for ramjet equipment which would normally be shaft-driven on a turbine engine, e.g. to drive turbopumps for the fuel pump on the Bristol Thor ramjet and hydraulic power on the Bristol Bloodhound missile.